Updated June 20, 2026 for Raven's current Mac, iPhone, and iPad app.

 Keep your vault.
 Skip the config weekend.

-Your Obsidian vault is already a folder of .md files.
-That's what Raven reads.
+Your Obsidian vault is already a folder of .md files, and Raven reads those files directly.
 Open the same folder in Raven and keep Obsidian installed while you compare.

 Point Raven at your existing Obsidian vault folder and it works immediately